Profitbase/Episode-Docs/articles/flow/actions/dynamics365/business-central/rest-api-request-with-paging.md

 The return type is defined when configuring the action.
 It can be a custom data type or the raw JSON response from the API.
 We recommend using the built-in [HttpResponse&lt;T&gt;](../../../api-reference/built-in-types/http-response.md) type because it will include additional information about the response, such as the HTTP status code.

+We recommend simply dumping the raw response to a data store, and then use data transformation tools to transform the data into a usable format.

 ## Configuration

 To define a request to the Business Central API, you can start from a template, or define it manually.
-If you press the `New Request` button in the Configuration dialog, you can choose from a predefined set of request templates.
+If you press the `New Request` button in the Configuration dialog, you can choose from a set of predefined request templates.
 The Business Central API is large, so the template collection contains only a subset of the available APIs.
 If you cannot find a template for the request you want to make, you can refer to the [Dynamics 365 Business Central v2 API documentation](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/) and define the request manually.

 ![img](/images/flow/dynamics365-bc-new-request.png)